vsoch/flux-commands/README.md

 ## Notes

 - bulksubmit is removed, it's confusing to have submit, batch, and bulksubmit
-- instead of bulksubmit and batch, submit either takes a file (with `-f` or not)
+- instead of bulksubmit, submit either takes a file (with `-f` or not)
-- I don't understand the difference between "enqueue in bulk" vs. "submit multiple from a file" (batch) but I would rather have one command to submit a job.
+- I don't understand the difference between "enqueue in bulk" and "submit" but I would rather have one command to submit a job.
 - flux stats and info are merged into just flux info
 - timeleft should be a part of job info
 - last should be part of jobs